sujaink/CI-CD/README.md

-# ckncksnck ksndsknkn The  Reddit Clone App on the Kubernetes
+# cksnck ksndsknkn The  Reddit Clone App on the Kubernetes
 Test 200